Ken-Obieze/Ken-Obieze/README.md

 - 👋 Hi, I’m @Ken-Obieze
-- 👀 I’m interested in full stack software engineering and development
+- 👀 I’m interested in full stack software engineering, Artificial Intelligence and Blockchain development
-- 🌱 I’m currently learning c and android development with flutter and dart
+- 🌱 I'm Proficient in c, python, javascript, java and go.
+Currnetly perfecting my MEAN stack skills in parallel with my MERN stack skills, and also working on my android development skills with flutter and dart.
 - 📫 How to reach me kenneth.obieze@outlook.com

 <!---